KernFerm/BubblesTheDev-WebBrowser/README.md

 The browser tries to keep privacy and security features understandable instead of burying them behind background behavior.
 Browser data stays local by default, and higher-risk browser actions stay under tighter browser-controlled protection.

 It is not an offline-only browser, and it does not pretend normal web traffic is the same thing as telemetry.
 The privacy model is local-first, user-controlled, and intentionally more explicit about what stays on-device.

+### Profiles And Recovery 🧩

+* profile manager UI
+* isolated profile sessions
+* profile switching
+* per-profile session snapshots
+* restore points and repair tools
+* profile backup and restore
+* profile security panel
+* connected-account profile identities with clearer linked-avatar and linked-name behavior
+* up to `10` local browser profiles per installation

+The profile layer is designed to keep ordinary browsing, saved state, and recovery flows more separated and easier to manage.
+Standard profiles keep their own session and browser data, while Guest Mode stays temporary and non-persistent.
+The current model supports up to `10` local browser profiles per installation, and each profile can present one linked connected-account identity for clearer profile-card name and avatar display.

 ### Local AI And Diagnostics 🤖